kbathina/Untappd/README.md

 ## Find Access Token
 1. Fill in the following link with your information replaced (CLIENTID, CALLBACKURL) https://untappd.com/oauth/authenticate/?client_id=CLIENTID&response_type=code&redirect_url=CALLBACKURL and go to the website.
 2. The url in the browser should have changed to https://untappd.com/oauth/authenticate/personal?code=###################.
 The ################### is your code.
 Make sure to save this also.
-3. Fill in the following link with your information replaced (CLIENTID, CLIENTSECRET,CALLBACKURL,CODE) https://untappd.com/oauth/authorize/?client_id=CLIENTID&client_secret=CLIENTSECRET&response_type=code&redirect_url=CALLBACKURL&code=CODE
+3. Fill in the following link with your information replaced https://untappd.com/oauth/authorize/?client_id=CLIENTID&client_secret=CLIENTSECRET&response_type=code&redirect_url=redirect_url&code=CODE

+    1. CLIENTID = your client_id
+    2. CLIENTSECRET = your client_secret
+    3. redirect_url = your callback URL
+    4. CODE (not code, it is the one in all caps) = the code received from Step 2.
+You don't need the code anymore after this
 4. You should be sent to a page with your access_token

 # Collecting Data